tonivade/purefun/README.md

 ### Sequence

 Is the equivalent to java `Collection` interface.
 It defines all the common methods.
+The default implementation use persistent collections based on [pcollections](https://github.com/hrldcpr/pcollections/) library.

 ### ImmutableList

 It represents a linked list.
 It has a head and a tail.
+Based on `ConsPStack`.

 ### ImmutableSet

 It represents a set of elements.
 This elements cannot be duplicated.
+Based on `HashTreePSet`.

 ### ImmutableArray

 It represents an array.
 You can access to the elements by its position in the array.
+Based on `TreePVector`.

 ### ImmutableMap

 This class represents a hash map.
+Based on `HashTreePMap`.

 ### ImmutableTree

 This class represents a binary tree.
+Based on `TreePSet`

 ### ImmutableTreeMap

 This class represents a binary tree map.
+Based on `TreePMap`.

 ## Monads